 The South African visa application form is intended to be straightforward and take a matter of minutes to complete.
 Applicants are expected to answer a series of basic questions by entering information such as their name, address, date of birth, and passport details.

-The new South Africa eVisa is expected to increase the amount of visitors to South Africa.
+The new South Africa e-Visa is expected to increase the number of visitors to South Africa.
 In 2017, 16 million tourists went to South Africa and this figure is expected to reach 19.5 million by 2022.

-To successfully apply for the eVisa, applicants will need to meet the visa requirements for South Africa.
+To successfully apply for the e-Visa, applicants will need to meet the visa requirements for South Africa.
 It will be necessary to possess a valid passport from one of the eligible countries.
-Additional South Africa visa requirements are likely to announced when the eVisa becomes available.
+Additional South Africa visa requirements are likely to be announced when the e-Visa becomes fully available.